An image of a private jet.

 Low-income, low-emission countries – the most vulnerable to climate impacts – are left with minimal support.
 Here at home in the UK, the public overwhelmingly support climate action, but fairly sharing the costs of funding it, and the benefits, is vital for this support to be maintained.

-Amid these lies an obvious is an overlooked solution: taxing luxury emissions.
+Amid all this, lies an obvious and overlooked solution: taxing luxury emissions.
 As an organisation representing UK millionaires, Patriotic Millionaires UK firmly believes that taxing the super-rich is essential to address the climate crisis and foster meaningful societal change.
 We are proud to advocate for and contribute towards these higher taxes, recognising that such measures are necessary to build a sustainable and equitable future for all.

 Private jets – the ultimate symbol of climate injustice